SOAR — Live News Italy Greenlights Naval Blockades as Mediterranean Migrant Deaths Soar Advertisement Advertisement...

 EU Pushes ‘Safe Country’ List to Speed Up Deportations

 The European Parliament has also approved controversial changes to asylum rules, creating a list of “safe countries” like Egypt and Tunisia for fast-track returns of failed asylum seekers.
-This has sparked concerns, given the questionable human rights records of these nations.
+This has sparked concerns given the questionable human rights records of these nations.

 • Under the new rules, EU states can reject applications if migrants could have sought protection in designated “safe” countries.

-• The amendments respond to pressure from countries, including Italy, demanding a tougher stance on migration.
+• The amendments respond to pressure from countries including Italy demanding a tougher stance on migration.

 Italy Escalates Crackdown Under Meloni’s Leadership

-Since taking office in 2022, Prime Minister Giorgia Meloni has tightened migration controls, expelling deportations and slapping heavier sentences on human smugglers.
+Since taking office in 2022, Prime Minister Giorgia Meloni has tightened migration controls, expediting deportations and slapping heavier sentences on human smugglers.
 The recent naval blockade authorisation marks a step up in Italy’s enforcement efforts.

 The fatal Greek capsizing involved a boat that left Tobruk, Libya, on February 19.
 It overturned 20 nautical miles south of Crete, killing at least four and leaving many missing.
 Authorities rescued 20 survivors, including minors.